RockLikeAmadeus/swe-toolbox/language-reference/go-reference/README.md

 Go is like most programming languages, but these are the main things to be aware of that make it a little different:

+- Variables can be declared at the package level, but the `:=` short initialization syntax is not valid at package level, so `var` must be used.

+- Functions and methods can return multiple values.

 - There are no private and public keywords in Go.
 To make a field (or a `struct` itself) public, you just need to capitalize the first letter of its name.
 For example, Laptop instead of laptop and Cpu instead of cpu.
 Data visibility in Go is scoped to the package, meaning private fields, methods, or types are still accessible to other package members.

 - You can define _named return values_, which create a new variable in your function initialized with its zero value.
 This will provide some automatic documentation functionality, but it should generally be used only when the meaning of the output isn't clear from the context.
 It looks like this: